zaiahkoh/Orbital/server/README.md

 > The request must include a JSON Web Token in the Authorisation header under the Bearer schema
 >
 > Returns all information about the user as a JS Object

+> PUT /
+>
+> The request must include a JSON Web Token in the Authorisation header under the Bearer schema
+> Should include a request body with the attributes of the user that the client wants to update
+> Possible attributes are
+>
+> modPlan: String
+> name: String
+> residential: String
+>
+> If successful, responds with 200 OK and JSON with attributes
+> success: Boolean (true if update successful)
+> updated: Object (list of attributes that were updated)
+>